Small Business Funding

 Start with the situation, then pick the product.
 Use this quick match:

 The common thread is acting before penalties and liens stack up.
-A broker can match you to lenders who fund quickly for time-sensitive needs like this.
+A broker can match you to funders who fund quickly for time-sensitive needs like this.

 How does The Broker Shop match you to funding for a tax bill?

-The Broker Shop is a business funding broker, not a lender, so it does not lend its own money - it matches you to the lenders whose guidelines you meet.
-You submit one application, and instead of applying to lenders one at a time while the clock runs, you get matched across a network and compare the strongest offers side by side.
+The Broker Shop is a business funding broker, not a funder, so it does not lend its own money - it matches you to the funders whose guidelines you meet.
+You submit one application, and instead of applying to funders one at a time while the clock runs, you get matched across a network and compare the strongest offers side by side.

 Checking your options won't affect your credit score, the service is free to the applicant, and advertised funding runs from $5,000 to $2 million.
 If you want to understand the model first, see how a business loan broker works, then start your application when you are ready to compare offers.
 This is general funding information, not tax advice - talk to your accountant about your specific bill.